nikil0dion/nix-config/README.md

 1. Easy 😎
 - go to the site `search.nixos.org/packages`
-- find the desired application
+- find the desired package
 - and install it `nix-env -iA nixos.dnf`

 2. Hard 💪